dotlattice/LatticeObjectTree/README.md

 }
 ```

 Once you've created a filter, you can pass it into most of the methods for working with object trees as optional parameter.
-For example, to use a filter with the ObjectTreeEqualityComparer:
+For example, to use a filter with the `ObjectTreeEqualityComparer` class:

 ```c#
 var comparer = new ObjectTreeEqualityComparer();